chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 ```

 While idols and false gods have their own broken and perverted expectations, we are not subject to them, unless we subject ourselves to them.
+We are, however, inherently subject to God's expectations.
 ## Expectations of God

 God, obviously, has His own expectations.
 In fact, and with a bit of an ironic twist, he challenges the nations and their idols to see if they can answer His expectations.